Joonisen/joonisen/README.md

-Studies are taking up most of my time, but I'll probably publish my python project by summer 2023.
-Maybe I'll even update the Dark Tidings project, who knows.
+Cyber security studies are taking up most of my time, but I'm using some of my spare time to learn the basics of coding in different languages and I will be posting projects and solutions here.